-The Rijksmuseum first opened its doors in 1800 under the name ‘Nationale Kunstgalerij’.
-At the time, it was housed in Huis ten Bosch in The Hague.
-The collection mainly comprised paintings and historical objects.
-In 1808, the museum moved to the new capital city of Amsterdam, where it was based in the Royal Palace on Dam Square.
+The museum first opened its doors in 1800 under the name Nationale Kunstgalerij.
+It was located in the Huis ten Bosch in The Hague.
+The collection mainly consisted of paintings and historical objects.
+In 1808, the museum moved to the new capital city Amsterdam, where it got located in the Royal Palace on the Dam.